feature-flow/twotieredkanban/README.rst

 Two-tiered Kanban on Asana
 ==========================

+A two-tiered kanban models processes with nested subprocesses.
+A typical example is a product-develolpment process with a nested software-development process.

+Why two-tiered kanban?
+The goal of a lean organization is to provide value to its stakeholders.
+The efforts of the organization must remain focussed on providing value.
+Typical kanban boards focus on development, but products don't provide value until their in the hands of customers.
+In the case of software development, software doesn't provide value until it's deployed to and being used by customers.
+While in the development cycle, it's important to track the progress of individual components, it's also critical to track the progress of a product after development to get it in the hands of users as soon as possible.
+Two-tiered kanban allows us to track progress of individual components during development and also allows us to track the full lifecycle of a product or feature until it's in the hands of customers.

 This application uses an Asana *project* to model a development team.
 Top level *tasks* model *releases*. *Subtasks* model release tasks.